GSA/open-gsa-redesign/pages/oss-implementation.md

 ### How to open source

 #### Modern code management practices
-You should begin with reading [12Factor](https://12factor.net/) principles for code management, particularly [#1](https://12factor.net/codebase) and [#3](https://12factor.net/config) for proper modern code management practices.
-Questions around code base exposure commonly arise when out evangelizing OSS for the Agency.
-This is telling that we are not considering modern code management.
+You should begin with reading [12Factor.net](https://12factor.net/) principles for code management, particularly [#1](https://12factor.net/codebase) and [#3](https://12factor.net/config) for proper modern code management practices.
+Questions around code base exposure commonly arise when we are out evangelizing OSS for the Agency.
+This suggests that we are not familiar with modern code management.

 Furthermore, the twelve factors are for consideration with modern DevOps practices for custom SaaS.
 Each of our applications should be considered this way as we move away from large system type approaches, to scalable and manageable applications.